You will graduate with a Master of Science in Nursing degree.

 Yes.
 MECN graduates are encouraged to apply to our PhD program.

 The GRE is only required for application to the PhD program.

 We do not conduct interviews at this time.
 The statement of purpose is considered your written interview.
 You need to clearly articulate why you want to be a nurse and why the MECN program at UCLA will help you meet your goals.
 For this reason, your statement of purpose will be given a great deal of consideration.

 All applicants to the MECN program must complete the approved prerequisite courses (other than Epidemiology) by the end of December for the following Fall entry.

 If the class you have taken or plan to take does not appear on one of our lists of approved prerequisites, you must submit a detailed course description or syllabus with your application.
 The course description or syllabus will be evaluated by the School of Nursing.

 Yes.
-We will keep your application materials for one year.
+We will keep your application materials for three years.
 We can reuse the transcripts the following year, but you will need to send updated transcripts if you have completed any courses since your last submission.
-It would be a good idea for you to submit a new application, statement of purpose, resume and letters of recommendation if you feel that they would represent your knowledge, abilities and goals more accurately than on your previous application.
+You will have to submit a new application, statement of purpose, resume and letters of recommendation.

 No. This is a full-time program taught on the UCLA campus.
 Clinical experiences will be provided at our affiliated hospitals.